guettli/bash-strict-mode/README.md

 ## General Bash Hints: Use sub-scripts instead of functions

-I prefer to write a second (or third) Bash scripts to writing functions.
+I prefer to write a second (or third) Bash script instead of writing functions.

 This provides a clean interface between your primary and secondary script.